whitfin/retainer/README.md

 found inside [Redis](https://redis.io/commands/expire), although keys are not removed on access in order to reduce borrow complexity.

+This crate is still a work in progress, so feel free to file any suggestions or improvements and I'll get to them as soon as possible :).

 ### Getting Started

 This crate is available on [crates.io](https://crates.io/crates/async-cache).
 The